 Acclimatization does play a critical role in camping in Spiti Valley too.
 You do exert your body while setting up the camps and taking them off again.
 Your body must feel right and acclimatize to minimize the chances of getting hit with acute mountain sickness.

 If you do not feel well, camping in the middle of nowhere may end up having you in deep trouble.
 So, please ensure proper acclimatization and well being before camping in Kinnaur & Spiti region.

-Manali to Kaza Road is a perfect example, where camping can be done anywhere.
+Manali to Kaza Road is a perfect example, where you can go camping anywhere.
 But you must prefer it only when traveling from Kaza to Manali at an altitude where AMS does not hit you.
-Even in high villages of Langza, Kibber, Komic or Hikkim, you should only camp if you feel alright.
+Even in the high villages of Langza, Kibber, Komic, or Hikkim, you should only camp if you feel alright.